mhcrnl/ogcalc/doc/ogcalc.rst

 application development* (RAD).

-It is assumed that the reader is familiar with C and C++ programming, and it would be helpful to work through the ``Getting Started'' chapter of the GTK+ tutorial before reading further.
+It is assumed that the reader is familiar with C and C++ programming, and it would be helpful to work through the "Getting Started" chapter of the GTK+ tutorial before reading further.
 The GTK+, GLib, libglade, Gtkmm and libglademm API references will be useful while working through the examples.
 Very little Python knowledge is